 Do you feel out of your comfort zone when a patient displays symptoms of kidney problems?
 Would you like to improve your management of acute kidney injury (AKI) and chronic kidney disease (CKD) patients?
 Could your organisation benefit from a renal specialist?
-If so, our MSc can help.
+If so, our Renal Medicine Masters course can help.

 In clinical practice kidney disease is encountered frequently by the non-kidney specialist, especially as it is as a complication of common conditions such as diabetes and cardiovascular disease.

 So healthcare professionals on the front line, including primary care and specialist units, need to be equipped with the skills and knowledge to deal with potential nephrology patients confidently and effectively.